nteetor/yonder/docs/design/display.md

 description: |-
   Use the `display()` utility to adjust how a tag element is rendered.
 All arguments are responsive allowing you to hide elements on small screens or convert elements from inline to block on large screens.
-Most of the time you will use the `render` argument.
-However if you want to control how an element appears (or does not appear) when the page is printed use the `print` argument.
 parameters:
-- name: .tag
+- name: tag
   description: A tag element.
-- name: render,print
+- name: type
   description: |-
     A [responsive](responsive.html) argument.
-One of `"inline"`, `"block"`, `"inline-block"`, `"flex"`, `"inline-flex"`, or `"none"`, defaults to `NULL`.
+One of `"inline"`, `"block"`, `"inline-block"`, `"flex"`, `"inline-flex"`, or `"none"`.
 family: design
 export: ''
 examples: